kratiarora03/LeetCode-Practice/README.md

 7. To check whether the array is monotonic array or not.
 8. To find the pivot element.
 9. Search for an element in a 2D matrix using binary search.
+10. To check the duplicate characters in the string.